Kimono Rental in Tokyo: Your Ultimate Guide to Authentic Experiences in 2026

 Kimono Rental in Tokyo: Your Ultimate Guide to Authentic Experiences in 2025

-Managed by a family with over 50 years in the kimono business, Sakaeya combines rental with cultural activities.
-Pricing: ¥10,000 for kimono rental with tea ceremony; ¥16,000 for yukata (keep the yukata).
-What’s included: Kimono, dressing lesson, accessories, and tea ceremony at Meiji Shrine or Shinjuku Park.
-Special features: Furisode plan for ¥50,000, ideal for special occasions.
+Run by a family with more than 50 years in the kimono business, Sakaeya pairs rental with cultural activities.
+Pricing: ¥10,000 for kimono rental with tea ceremony; ¥16,000 for yukata (which you keep).
+What’s included: kimono, dressing lesson, accessories, and tea ceremony at Meiji Shrine or Shinjuku Park.
+Special features: a furisode plan for ¥50,000, ideal for special occasions.
 Location: Harajuku area.
-Why choose it: Unique cultural immersion with tea ceremony, perfect for those seeking more than just rentals.
+Why choose it: a unique cultural immersion with tea ceremony, perfect for travelers who want more than just a rental.

 How to Rent a Kimono in Tokyo: Step-by-Step Guide